 Business owners often wonder where most SEO activities take place.
 Is it on the website or off the website?
-Whilst much of the SEO work undertaken to improve a websites’ Google rankings happens away from the website such as link building and social citations, a lot is done on the actual website itself.
+Whilst much of the SEO work undertaken to improve a websites’ Google rankings happens away from the website such as external link building, internal linking and social citations, a lot is done on the actual website itself.
 Whilst the off-page optimisation is extremely important and very influential if done correctly, the on-page SEO activity is also vital to a website’s ranking – especially in competitive industries.

 If you were wondering what the most important on-page factor is, then who better to ask than Google themselves.
 They are quite clear that the content on a website is the number one element when it comes to rankings.
 This makes sense when you understand why Google exists, and more importantly how they continue to thrive.